MikeMallonIT/Project3-PlayItAgainTunes/README.md

 ### Who is The Wholesome 4?

-Alice, Charlie, Miranda and Mike worked together to build a website where students and educators can rent musical instruments and equipment.
 <br>
 The Wholesome 4 were inspired to build Play It Again Tunes by their collective love for music and Charlie’s hands-on experience as a high school educator.
 <br>